The history of D&BH Parish Council

 D&BH PC has funded the installation of bus shelters at appropriate bus stops within the parish.
-We now maintain a total of 27 shelters which are cleaned on a monthly basis, in addition to our 8 notice boards and an Information Board in Downend village.
+We now maintain a total of 29 shelters which are cleaned on a monthly basis, in addition to our 8 notice boards and 3 Information Boards.

 You will see from our web page on Open Spaces that over the years the Parish Council has funded significant improvements to our parks, play areas and footpaths, as well as maintaining the skate park at Bromley Heath.
 Fingerpost signs have been installed and detailed Community Walks have been designed for residents of all ages and ability.